 Dean Seagrave: ‘I’m just a fag with a gun who needs a chainsaw.
 And there’s an Argentine Home Depot!’

-Director David Moreton’s 2003 dark romantic comedy drama film Testosterone is well set up and starts interestingly and promisingly, and there is some good campy and sexy teasing fun as it goes along.
-But, after a while, it turns into an increasingly infuriating black comedy thriller that has no credibility or touch with reality, though that, apparently, is the point.
+Director David Moreton’s 2003 dark romantic comedy drama film Testosterone is well set up and starts interestingly and promisingly, proceeds brightly and sassily, and there is some good campy and sexy teasing fun as it goes along, with some funny lines and situations.
+But, after a while, it gradually becomes less involving and less appealing, and eventually gets quite tiresome.
+It turns into an increasingly infuriating black comedy thriller that has no credibility or touch with reality, though that, apparently, is the point.
 It ends with a talking head, for heaven’s sake!

-The main character is an arrogant and aggressive American, as described, which gives the rather appealing actor David Sutcliffe and the audience some considerable difficulty, though Sutcliffe coasts along quite nicely on his looks and charm.
-The formidable Jennifer Coolidge has a few good moments and lines, though she could do with more of both, but Sônia Braga is largely wasted as the wicked queen family matriarch, mainly being used for iconic value.
+The main character is an arrogant and aggressive American, as described in the film, which gives the rather appealing actor David Sutcliffe and the audience some considerable difficulty, though Sutcliffe coasts along quite nicely on his looks and charm.
+The formidable Jennifer Coolidge has a few good moments and lines, though she could do with more of both, but Sônia Braga is largely wasted as the wicked queen family matriarch, demonised as the hellish mother, and mainly being used for iconic value.

 Okay then, several marks for trying and some marks for entertainment value.